 Some more customized features include adding a thank you page that the customer will automatically be brought to after their purchase is made.

-Once you’re happy with how the button looks and all its features, you can click “Create Button.”
+Once you’re happy with how the button looks and all its features, you can click the “Create Button.”

 The code is an HTML code that can easily be copied and pasted.

-You’re then going to go to your store admin page to add in the code for the button.
+You’re then going to go to your store admin page to add the code for the button.

-In order to get the funds from your PayPal account, you’ll need to link your business bank account.
+Finally, in order to get the funds from your PayPal account, you’ll need to link your business bank account.

 Benefits of Accepting Payments with PayPal

-In addition, payments that are sent and received through PayPal are fully confidential and secure.
+✅ Payments that are sent and received through PayPal are fully confidential and secure.

-PayPal has integrated anti-fraud protection which can protect you and your customers.
+✅ PayPal has integrated anti-fraud protection which can protect you and your customers.

 ✅ Using PayPal allows fewer forms, which makes payments straightforward and quick, leading to higher checkout conversion rates.